 The benefits of using incentives to reward, nurture, and motivate your team has been well-documented in the sales and service world.
 However, some businesses are reluctant to introduce incentive programmes as they feel that employees should be motivated purely by their salaries.

 At Rippl, we find that a well-thought-out incentive programme can be good for business.
 It can increase productivity, reduce staff turnover and increase the engagement of your workplace community.
-Put very basically, a good incentive programme can bring HUGE improvements to your teams and to your business!
-In this article, we explore five different ways you can effectively incentivise your teams.
+Put very basically, a good incentive programme can bring huge improvements to your teams and to your business!
+Here are five powerful employee incentive ideas to effectively unleash the potential of your teams.

 1. Financial compensation